dapperlabs/nba-smart-contracts/README.md

 is the perfect programming environment for Non-Fungible Tokens (NFTs), because users are able to store their NFT objects directly in their accounts and transact peer-to-peer.
-Please see the [blog post about resources](https://medium.com/dapperlabs/resource-oriented-programming-bee4d69c8f8e) to understand why they are perfect for digital assets like NBA topshot moments.
+Please see the [blog post about resources](https://medium.com/dapperlabs/resource-oriented-programming-bee4d69c8f8e) to understand why they are perfect for digital assets like NBA Top Shot moments.

+### Contributing

+If you see an issue with the code for the contracts, the transactions, scripts, documentation, or anything else, please do not hesitate to make an issue or a pull request with your desired changes.
+This is an open source project and we welcome all assistance from the community!

 ## Directory Structure

 The directories here are organized into contrats, scripts, and transactions.

-Contracts contain the source code for the topshot contracts that are deployed to Flow.
+Contracts contain the source code for the Top Shot contracts that are deployed to Flow.

 Scripts contain read-only transactions to get information about the state of someones Collection or about the state of the TopShot contract.